 Real learning is active.
 Real learning is emotional.

-As a parent, you have a huge influence over your child’s learning.
+As a parent, you have a huge influence on your child’s learning.

 This is the third part of our series, ‘Exposing Your Child To Math At An Early Age Improves IQ’, sponsored by Seriously Addictive Mathematics.

 Having trouble teaching your kids math?
 Watch S.A.M’s math video tutorials here.